xiaoylu/leetcode_category/Java/Readme.md

 * variable: const, get assigned only once (not necessarily at the declaration)
 * method: can not be overidden
   * useful for [initialization](https://docs.oracle.com/javase/tutorial/java/javaOO/initial.html) method when you don't want subclass override its parent's variable initialization
+  * Methods called from constructors should generally be declared final
+    * because a subclass's constructor may call a non-final method overridden in the subclass
 * class: can not be inherited, all methods declared immediately within a final class behave as if they are final
+  * ex. immutable class like the String

 static:
 ---